Rent-to-Own Won't Help Your Credit Score

-When you have bad credit, making big purchases can be a challenge, if not down-right impossible.
+When you have bad credit and a low credit score, making big purchases can be a challenge, if not down-right impossible.
 After all, if using a credit card isn't an option, all you're left with is paying cash, and coming up with hundreds, or thousands, of dollars up-front can be tough for just about anyone.
 Thus, the appeal of rent-to-own, a temptation to be avoided in just about any circumstance.

 What is Meant By Rent-to-Own?